-{\bf Proof}: As before, one needs to show that the following pseudo marginal posterior distribution of $\bm{\gamma}$ has not a finite integral:
+{\bf Proof}: As before, one needs to show that the following pseudo-marginal posterior distribution of $\bm{\gamma}$ does not have a finite integral.

-We use the same notation as in Proposition 1, and assume $m > 3$\footnote{When $m\leq 3$ the Theorem is trivially true since $\pi(\bm\mu)$ itself is not defined.}.
-With a slight modification of the proof of Proposition , we obtain
+We use the same notation as in Proposition 1 and assume $m > 3$ (when $m\leq 3$, the theorem is trivially true since $\pi(\bm\mu)$ itself is not defined).
+With a slight modification in the proof of the proposition, we obtain the following: